The Red and the Green: Plot

-Millie has allowed her cellar to be used as an arms depository by the Irish Volunteers.
-Pat Dumay, an officer in the organization, has been informed that an armed insurrection is planned for Easter Sunday, and comes to inspect the weapons.
-He encounters Millie, who informs him that she is in love with him and invites him to Rathblane, her country house in the Wicklow Mountains.
+Millie has been allowing the Irish Volunteers to use her cellar as an arms depository.
+Pat Dumay, an officer with the Irish Volunteers, has been informed that an armed insurrection is planned for Easter Sunday, and comes to Millie's house to inspect the weapons.
+He encounters Millie, who threatens him with a revolver, then confesses her love for him and invites him to Rathblane, her country house in the Wicklow Mountains.
 Shocked, he runs away.

 Andrew asks Frances to marry him, and is surprised and devastated when she refuses.
-Later he goes to Rathblane and confides in Millie that he is not engaged to Frances and that he is a virgin.
+He bikes to Rathblane to meet Millie for tea alone, having been invited along with Frances earlier in the week before his proposal was refused.
+During tea, the engagement ring falls out of his pocket and he bursts into tears.
+Millie guesses that Frances has rejected him.
 Millie kisses him and offers to initiate him sexually, but he refuses her offer and leaves.

-Pat and Cathal are bitterly disappointed on Saturday, when the insurrection in cancelled.
+Pat and Cathal are bitterly disappointed on Saturday when the insurrection is cancelled.
 In despair, Pat goes to Rathblane on Saturday night, and finds that Millie is already in bed with Andrew.
 He rushes out of the house, just as Christopher is arriving unexpectedly.
 Millie tells Christopher that she will not marry him after all, and that she has seduced Andrew and is in love with Pat.
+Later, it is revealed that Barney was also present at Rathblane, eavesdropping on all the conversations.

-On Monday morning Andrew goes to Pat's house, unaware of the rising rescheduled for that day.
-Pat takes him prisoner and leaves him handcuffed to Cathal in order to keep Cathal out of the fighting.
-They are freed just as the insurrection is starting and the novel ends with Andrew and Cathal observing the beginning of the rising in front of the General Post Office.
+On Monday morning Andrew goes to Pat's house, unaware that the insurrection has been rescheduled for that day.
+Millie also shows up at Pat's house, and helps Pat take Andrew prisoner.
+They leave him handcuffed to Cathal in order to keep Cathal out of the fighting.
+Frances and Christopher, aware that fighting is going to take place that day, are looking for Pat at his house, finding Andrew and Cathal and freeing them just as the insurrection is starting.
+The novel ends with Andrew and Cathal observing the beginning of the rising in front of the General Post Office.
 An epilogue set in 1938 briefly describes the later lives and deaths of several of the protagonists.